vlocityinc/newport-design-system/README.md

 ### `npm run build && npm run dist`

-Generate the Lightning Design System into the `.dist` directory and generate a zipped up version to be uploaded into Salesforce in the `dist` folder.
+Generate the Newport Design System into the `.dist` directory and generate a zipped up version to be uploaded into Salesforce in the `dist` folder.

 If you also want to deploy it to an org then run it with the following env variables:

 ```bash
 SF_USERNAME=myusername@email.com SF_PASSWORD=mypassword npm run dist
 ```

-### `gulp styles`

-Compile Sass to CSS into `.assets/styles`.

-### `gulp clean`

-Delete temporary build and local files.

 ## Troubleshooting